aeterDraco/unit-testing-node/_pages/components/middleware.md

 Now that `findMatchingRule` is in place, let's return to `execute` and begin to test it.
-As a base case, make sure that `execute` calls `next(done)` and returns if no rule matches:
+As a base case, make sure that `execute` calls `next(done)` and returns an empty rejected `Promise` if no rule matches, to signify that no action was taken and no error occurred:

 ```js
 Middleware.prototype.execute = function(context, next, done) {